-Networking is one of the keys to success for independent professionals.
+Networking is one of your keys to success in running your businesses.
 But for some, networking is easier said than done.
 While who you know is important, it’s what you do with those connections that can make a difference.

-Even if industry professionals know your name and you’ve got enough LinkedIn connections to fill a stadium, you have to step up and take action in order to get your network working for you.
-Follow these three tips to land more work using your network.
+Even if industry professionals know your name and you’ve got enough LinkedIn connections to fill a stadium, you must step up and act in order to get your network working for you.
+Here are three tips to get better leads using your network.

-Once you’ve put in the effort to make connections, it’s important to stay in touch with your network and continue to build those relationships.
+Once you’ve put in the work to make connections, the next step is to continue to build those relationships.
 Are you just starting a project or wrapping one up?
 Did your client like you so much that they extended your contract?
 Have you learned something interesting recently that you could write about?

 Use social media to update your contacts about what’s going on in your professional life.
-Social media can be a great way to let your network know what you’ve been up to lately, that you’re working on interesting projects, or that you’re available for new work.
-Just be sure that you are posting consistently on your social channels.
+Let people know that you’re working on interesting projects or that you’re available for new work.
+Just be sure to post consistently on your social channels.
 You don’t want the only time you show up in someone’s feed to be when you’re tooting your own horn or advertising that you’re available.

 It’s much more powerful to show people how good you are at what you do than simply tell them.
-It also allows your followers and connections to come to the conclusion on their own that you really know your stuff—and to spread the word about you.
+It also allows your followers and connections to conclude on their own that you really know your stuff—and to spread the word about you.

 Always be on the lookout for an opportunity to put contacts and projects together—two clients, a client and a colleague, or a job lead you don’t have the bandwidth to take on.
 Introducing others will help you build a reputation as the person to know.